TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

    For frontend PHP classes, follow the same conventions as for database tables and fields.

-You may also want to refer to the TYPO3 Core Coding Guidelines for more on general naming conventions in TYPO3.
+You may also want to refer to the TYPO3 :ref:`cgl` for more on general naming conventions in TYPO3.

 .. tip::